yungyuc/nsdhw_23au/project/CodeStone1125/README.md

 Moreover, quadtrees can dynamically adjust image compression precision, finding a balance between detail and computational resource consumption.
-This adaptability is especially valuable for resource-considered application Like IOT or Machine learning.
+This adaptability is especially valuable for resource-considered application Like IOT or Machine learning[1].
 By increasing the threshold for the quadtree, we can produce images with less detail on less important parts, conserving computing resources.
 Hence, quadtrees are highly valuable for image compression.